jwaldrip/admiral.cr/README.md

 ## Sub Commands
 Sub commands can be added to the command.
-To define a sub command use the `register_subcommand` macro.
+To define a sub command use the `register_sub_command` macro.
 You also have the option to add a description for the auto-generated help.

 ```crystal